Geography

 Assistant Director (Education) and Director from 1 December 2002

-Worldaware has a track record of highly successful publications from the national curriculum era of the early-nineties.
-These include learning resources on Castries, St Lucia and Tocuaro, a Mexican village which are available from the Geographical Association at www.geographyshop.org.uk [opens in new window]
+Worldaware had a track record of highly successful publications from the national curriculum era of the early-nineties.
+These included learning resources on Castries, St Lucia and Tocuaro, a Mexican village which were also available from the Geographical Association.

 Worldaware operated a resource centre selling these, and many other items, through a regular catalogue sent to schools and online.